The method and tips below are based on my experience potty training my daughter. Good luck!

 Before starting potty training, I highly recommend a few days to a week's worth of "talking up" the idea of potty training to your child, and what exactly going on the potty means.
 Make sure to tell them that very soon they will be going on the potty and will not be wearing diapers anymore.

 I used the countdown method with my daughter.
-For example, each day I would tell you, you have X many days you start going on the big girl potty.
+For example, each day I would tell you, you have X many days before you start going on the big girl potty.

 I also took my daughter with me when I needed to use the potty and talked about how she would be using the potty too.